-- 1 Appendix 'A' Sign Bylaw 250-2004 Section 6.3 Billboards - 2 Appendix 'B' Approved Streets - 3 Appendix 'C' Existing Paper-Poster Billboards subsection (a) (b) SIGN TYPES BILLBOARD GROUND AND WALL SIGNS on PRIVATE PROPERTY 6.3.1 Permitted BILLBOARD GROUND SIGN BILLBOARD WALL SIGN 6.3.2 Districts Exclusively on a LOT within a Commercial District or Manufacturing District (not including MD1.3) and has FRONTAGE along a STREET identified in Table 6.3.1 6.3.3 SIGN Classifications ADVERTISING or IN NFORMATION SIGNS 6.3.4 Maximum Number of SIGNS GROUND SIGN per LOT or WALL SIGN per LOT.
-6.3.5 Number of SIGN FACES SINGLE and/or DOUBLE SIGN FACES SINGLE SIGN FACE 6.3.6 MAXIMUM HEIGHT OF SIGN 9.0 m abo ove GRADE 6.3.7 MAXIMUM TOTAL SIGN FACE AREA 20.0 m 2 per SIGN FACE 6.3.8 MAXIMUM CHANGING COPY AREA C CHANGING COPY permitted.
+- 1 Appendix 'A' Sign Bylaw 250-2004 Section 6.3 Billboards - 2 Appendix 'B' Approved Streets - 3 Appendix 'C' Existing Paper-Poster Billboards subsection (a) (b) SIGN TYPES BILLBOARD GROUND AND WALL SIGNS on PRIVATE PROPERTY 6.3.1 Permitted BILLBOARD GROUND SIGN BILLBOARD WALL SIGN 6.3.2 Districts Exclusively on a LOT within a Commercial District or Manufacturing District (not including MD1.3) and has FRONTAGE along a STREET identified in Table 6.3.1 6.3.3 SIGN Classifications ADVERTISING or I NFORMATION SIGNS 6.3.4 Maximum Number of SIGNS GROUND SIGN per LOT or WALL SIGN per LOT.
+6.3.5 Number of SIGN FACES SINGLE and/or DOUBLE SIGN FACES SINGLE SIGN FACE 6.3.6 MAXIMUM HEIGHT OF SIGN 9.0 m abc ove GRADE 6.3.7 MAXIMUM TOTAL SIGN FACE AREA 20.0 m per SIGN FACE 6.3.8 MAXIMUM CHANGING COPY AREA C CHANGING COPY permitted.
 019, June 17, 2019) 6.3.9 SIGN FACE EXTENSIONS A maximum of five percent (5%) of the permitted TOTAL SIGN FACE AREA may extend beyond the main panel of the SIGN FACE AREA.
-6.3.10 ANIMATION Not P ermitted 6.3.11 ILLUMINATION NON-ILLUMINATED, EXTERNAL or INTERNAL ILLUMINATION 6.3.12 ROTATION Not p ermitted 6.3.13 SIGN PERMIT A SIGN PERMIT is required for each BILLBOARD GROUND and WALL SIGN.
+6.3.10 ANIMATION Not P ermitted 6.3.11 ILLUMINATION NON-ILLUMINATED, EXTERNAL or INTERNAL ILLUMINATION 6.3.12 ROTATION Not permitted 6.3.13 SIGN PERMIT A SIGN PERMIT is required for each BILLBOARD GROUND and WALL SIGN.
 No part of any BILLBOARD G ROUND or WALL SIGN shall: i.
-Be ERECTED within a 200.0 m radius of any BILLBOA GROUND or WALL SIGN. ii.
-Be ERECTED within 6.0 m or ROAD ALLOWANCE; of the intersection of any PUBLIC iii.
+Be ERECTED within a 200.0 m radius of any BILLBOARD GROUND or WALL SIGN. ii.
+Be ERECTED within 6.0 m of the intersection of any PUI ROAD ALLOWANCE; of the intersection of any PUBLIC iii.
 Be ERECTED within 25.0 m of any Residential District; iv.
-Be ERECTED within 30.0 m ERECTED on the same LOT 6.3.14 4 SIGN Restrictions: v.
-Be ERECTED within a prohibited location at intersection, pedestrian crossing or railway crossing in Table 6.3.2 if the sign contains ELECTRONIC (COPY. (added B/L 84-2019, June 17, 2019) ng or railway crossing as identified tains ELECTRONIC CHANGING No part of any BILLBOARD GROUND SIGN shall: No part of any BILLBOARD WALL SIGN shall: vi.
+Be ERECTED within 30.0 m ERECTED on the same LOT 6.3.14 SIGN Restrictions: intersection, pedestrian crossi cohibited location at a controlled ng or railway crossing as identified tains ELECTRONIC CHANGING e 17, 2019) No part of any BILLBOARD GROUND SIGN shall: No part of any BILLBOARD WALL SIGN shall: vi.
 Be ERECTED on a LOT with a STREET FRONTAGE of less than 12.0m ; vi.
 Be ERECTED on the primary BUILDING FAÇADE of a BUILDING or STRUCTURE. vii.
 Be ERECTED within 4.0 m of the PUBLIC ROAD ALLOWANCE;

-- 4 Appendix 'D' Electronic Billboard Sign Applications - 5 Appendix 'E' Overlay of Existing and Proposed Billboards - 6 Appendix 'F' OPA 159 Windsor Intensification Guidelines Locations 7 Appendix 'G' Overlay with OPA159 viii.
+- 4 Appendix 'D' Electronic Billboard Sign Applications 5 Appendix 'E' Overlay of Existing and Proposed Billboards 6 Appendix 'F' OPA 159 Windsor Intensification Guidelines Locations 7 Appendix 'G' Overlay with OPA159 viii.
 Be ERECTED within 3.0 m of a SIDE LOT LINE; ix.
 Be ERECTED within 6.0 m of a REAR LOT LINE; x.
 Be ERECTED less than 2.4 m above GRADE. and if the SIGN FACE will be ers of any Residential Zoning ECTRONIC CHANGING COPY directly visible from any point in . (added B/L 84-2019, June 17, 2019) 6.3.15 Special Provisions Notwithstanding the provisions of Section 6.3.14 (a)(vii to ix inclusive), no part of any BILLBOARD GROUND SIGN shall be erected closer to any LOT LINE than the distance permitted for any BUILDING or STRUCTURE in the ZONING BY-LAW, if such distance is the greater.
 Not Applicable